scottstts/prompt_lib/storyboard/template_animation_docs.md

 ## Animation Breakdown

-The animation for Template 14 unfolds in a clean, two-stage sequence, establishing the main elements first, followed by a cascading reveal of list items.
-The motion is energetic yet professional, using a combination of scaling and sliding effects.
+The animation for Template 14 unfolds in a rapid and highly synchronized sequence, building the layout with a clear visual hierarchy from left to right.

-1.  **Primary Elements Entrance:** The animation begins with two elements appearing simultaneously.
+1.  **Initial Element Entrance:** The animation begins with three elements appearing simultaneously.
-    *   **Main Icon Container (Right):** A large, rounded-square container on the right animates in with a dynamic scale-up motion.
-It appears to grow from about 80% to 105% of its final size before settling back down, creating a subtle and engaging spring or overshoot effect.
-This gives the entrance a lively feel.
-    *   **Title Container (Top-Left):** At the same time, the title container slides in crisply from the left edge of the screen.
-Its motion is a smooth and quick slide with a standard ease-out curve, bringing it to its final position without any bounce.
+    *   **Title Header:** The rectangular title container on the top left slides down smoothly from the top edge with a crisp ease-out motion.

-2.  **Sequential List Reveal:** After a very brief pause, allowing the primary elements to settle, a vertical stack of three list item containers animates in on the left, below the title.
-    *   **Motion:** Each of the three containers slides in from the left edge, mirroring the entrance direction of the title container.
-    *   **Timing and Stagger:** The containers do not appear at once.
-They are revealed sequentially from top to bottom with a consistent, short delay between each one.
-This staggered timing creates a clean and organized cascading effect, smoothly guiding the viewer's eye down the list.
-The motion is smooth with a clear ease-out, coming to a soft stop.
+    *   **Icon Outline:** The large triangular icon outline on the left draws itself in a quick, clockwise motion, starting from the bottom-left corner.
+Simultaneously, the small radiating "alert" lines draw themselves outwards from the icon.
+    *   **First List Item:** The first rounded rectangle container on the right appears instantly, expanding horizontally from left to right in a very fast wipe-like reveal.

+2.  **Icon Accent Animation:** Immediately following the outline draw, the icon's inner placeholder element animates.
+    *   The exclamation mark shape scales up from the center with a subtle and quick bounce effect, giving it a lively pop as it settles into place.

+3.  **Sequential List Build:** The remaining list item containers on the right animate in with a slight, uniform stagger.
+    *   Following the appearance of the first item, the second, third, and fourth containers animate in sequentially.
+    *   Each container uses the same crisp, horizontal expansion from left to right, creating a clean and rhythmic cascading effect that builds the list downwards.

+4.  **Content Reveal:** The placeholder text animates in last, synchronized with the container animations.
+    *   As each list container finishes its expansion animation, the placeholder text within it appears instantly.
+This sequential reveal follows the same staggered timing as the containers, guiding the viewer's eye down the list.

 ---